Luis Garcia Preview, Player Props: Nationals vs. Braves

 Luis Garcia At The Plate

-- Garcia is hitting .265 with 16 doubles, four triples, nine home runs and 25 walks.
+- Garcia has 17 doubles, four triples, nine home runs and 25 walks while hitting .266.

+- Garcia has reached base via a hit in 68 games this season (of 119 played), and had multiple hits in 40 of those games.

-- Garcia has driven in a run in 34 games this year (28.8%), including 12 games with more than one RBI (10.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Garcia has an RBI in 34 of 119 games this year, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.